Nora Freeman Engstrom

 More recent projects focus on access to justice—including how to make the civil justice system easier for both represented and self-represented individuals to navigate.
 She is also studying what she calls the information-forcing function of tort law: the notion that tort law promotes safety, not only through the much-discussed path of cost internalization, but also by bringing previously-secret information to light.

-Beyond that, Professor Engstrom co-authors a leading professional responsibility casebook, Legal Ethics (with Deborah Rhode, David Luban, and Scott Cummings), as well as the classic torts casebook, Tort Law and Alternatives (with Marc Franklin, Robert Rabin, Michael Green, and Mark Geistfeld).
-Her award-winning scholarly work has appeared in a wide array of law journals, including the Yale Law Journal, the Stanford Law Review, the NYU Law Review, the University of Pennsylvania Law Review, the Georgetown Law Journal, and the Michigan Law Review, among many others.
+Her award-winning scholarly work has appeared or will soon appear in a wide array of law journals, including the Yale Law Journal, the Stanford Law Review, the Chicago Law Review, the NYU Law Review, the University of Pennsylvania Law Review, the Duke Law Journal, the Georgetown Law Journal, and the Michigan Law Review, among many others.

 Before joining Stanford’s faculty in 2009, Professor Engstrom was a Research Dean’s Scholar at Georgetown University Law Center and an associate at Wilmer Cutler Pickering Hale and Dorr LLP.
 She was also a law clerk to Judge Merrick B. Garland of the U.S. Court of Appeals for the District of Columbia Circuit and Judge Henry H. Kennedy Jr., of the U.S. District Court for the District of Columbia.
 Before that, she worked at the U.S. Department of Justice, focusing on terrorism and national security issues; for that work, she was awarded the Attorney General’s Award for superior service.
 She graduated from Dartmouth College in 1997, summa cum laude, and from Stanford Law School in 2002, with Distinction and as a member of Order of the Coif.